nullsibnelf/my_milling_machine/software/arduino/readme.md

 <p>
 <b>GRBL ESC-patch:</b><br>
 My-milling-machine uses a bruschless motor instead of an high revolution cnc spindle.
 GRBL doesn't support this by now.
-But there is a fork working, made by https://github.com/pablozg.
-Thanks for that!
+But there is a fork working, made by <a href="https://github.com/pablozg" target="new">pablozg</a>.
+Thanks for that!<br>
 Download: https://github.com/gnea/grbl/pull/163/commits/012c7ed89ec174e6f918a2663bce6ed2ce5e7117
 </p>
 <p>&nbsp;</p>